 - 1.1 The Gosforth Federated Academies Ltd is committed to ensuring that all data collected about staff, pupils, parents and visitors is collected, stored and processed in accordance with its legal and regulatory obligations. - 1.2 This policy sets out the expected behaviours of employees in relation to the collection, use, retention, transfer, disclosure and destruction of personal data belonging to data subjects. - 1.3 The Trust's leadership is fully committed to ensuring continued and effective implementation of this policy and expects all staff to share in this commitment.
 Any breach of this policy will be taken seriously. - 1.4 The policy is based on guidance published by the Information Commissioner's Office and model privacy notices published by the Department for Education.
-It also takes into account the requirements of the General Data Protection Regulation (GDPR) and the provisions of the Data Protection Act 2018.
-The policy also complies with the Academy's funding agreement and articles of association.
+It also takes into account the requirements of the UK General Data Protection Regulation (UK GDPR) and the provisions of the Data Protection Act 2018.
+The policy also complies with the Master Funding Agreement, its associated Supplemental Funding Agreements and the Trust's Articles of Association.